-David DePape expected in court as Ted Cruz slammed for pushing conspiracies - latest
+Court hears DePape was on ‘suicide mission’ as Megyn Kelly airs conspiracies - latest

-Paul Pelosi attack - live: David DePape expected in court as Ted Cruz slammed for pushing conspiracies
+Paul Pelosi attack – live: Court hears DePape was on ‘suicide mission’ as Megyn Kelly raises conspiracies

 Nancy Pelosi said she and her family were ‘heartbroken and traumatized by the life-threatening attack’